amafru/my-kubernetes-the-hard-way/docs/10-bootstrapping-kubernetes-workers.md

 The Certificates and Configuration are created on `controlplane01` node and then copied over to workers using `scp`.
 Once this is done, the commands are to be run on first worker instance: `node01`.
 Login to first worker instance using SSH Terminal.

+### Note
+The manual method for configuring TLS on the worker nodes described below is mostly for learning purposes.
+There is a less manual, more scalable way using auto-bootstrapping options described in the next document on this thread.

 ### Provisioning Kubelet Client Certificates

 Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/admin/authorization/node/) called Node Authorizer, that specifically authorizes API requests made by [Kubelets](https://kubernetes.io/docs/concepts/overview/components/#kubelet).
 In order to be authorized by the Node Authorizer, Kubelets must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
 In this section you will create a certificate for each Kubernetes worker node that meets the Node Authorizer requirements.